penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/browser.md

 Scenario

 - Navigate to https://www.zabbix.com/
-- Click the Download menu link
+- Click the "GET ZABBIX" link
 - Wait for the Download page to load
 - Extract the : headline text
 - Collect performance timing